-It’s good for Google, too.
+This is good for Google, too.
 When someone enters a plural search on Google, they don’t have to click back and forth between multiple sites.
 Google can now give them everything they’re looking for in one place.

-And since almost none of your prospects know that these directory websites live and breathe on a pay-to-play model, your business’s mention will be well-trusted by people who stumble across it.
+And, since almost none of your prospects know that these directory websites live and breathe on a pay-to-play model, your business’s mention will be well-trusted by people who stumble across it.